 Human Resources, Westbank First Nations.

-Jennifer has worked as a leader in HR across all aspects of People and Culture while specializing in Talent Acquisition.
-Jennifer is certified by CPHR and believes that a good organization starts with finding the right talent and nurturing it.
-She is passionate about people, because it is really the PEOPLE that make the difference!
+Michelle has over 10 years experience in all aspects of HR.
+She specializes in Talent Acquisition and is certified in performance-based hiring.
+She believes a good organization starts with finding the right talent and then nurturing that talent.
+Michelle is passionate about people, because it is really the PEOPLE that make the difference.

-As an Indigenous individual Michelle has always yearned to learn more about her heritage and to give back and is proud to say that she has placed more than 100 Indigenous individuals in careers during her time at First Nations Health Authority and Tsleil-Waututh Nation.
+As an Indigenous individual Michelle has always yearned to learn more about her heritage and to give back and she has proudly placed 100+ Indigenous individuals in careers during her time at First Nations Health Authority, Tsleil-Waututh Nation and Westbank First Nation.

 vice president, group sales